keskinmertcan/licensemanager/README.md

 ---

-This project is a collaborative effort, and its goal is to provide a reliable solution for managing licenses and servers, especially for Boylam Mobile Reports.
+This project is a collaborative effort, and its goal is to provide a reliable solution for managing licenses and servers, especially for  Mobile Reports.

 ### Notes